 Coaching sessions are confidential, and the details of discussions will remain strictly between the coach and client, with the following exceptions:

 - summary or recurring themes that indicate a shared organizational issue across multiple clients may be surfaced to senior management; in such instances, your identity will not be disclosed;

-- if you disclose information about activities that violates UNC’s policies or that the law requires us to report, such as illegal actions or life-threatening situations.
+- if you disclose information about activities that violate UNC’s policies or that the law requires us to report, such as illegal actions or life-threatening situations.

 - Alexander L, Bonnema R, Farmer S, Reimold S. Executive Coaching Women Faculty: A Focused Strategy to Build Resilience.
 American Association for Physician Leadership, March 25, 2020. https://www.physicianleaders.org/news/executive-coaching-women-faculty-a-focused-strategy-to-build-resilience

 - Balser, JR (2019).
 The case for executive coaching in academic medicine.
 Consulting Psychology Journal: Practice and Research, Vol 71, No. 3, 165-169.

 - Deiorio N, Miller Juve A, 2016, ‘Developing an academic coaching program’, MedEdPublish, 5, , 57, https://doi.org/10.15694/mep.2016.000143